samuel-walters/eng110_devops/README.md

 ## Why DevOps

 Traditionally, there were two separate teams which handled software development and IT operations.
-However, this led to silos where the two teams start blaming one another whenever problems arise.
+However, this led to silos where the two teams started blaming one another whenever problems arise.
 DevOps bridges this gap between the teams, eliminating blame culture as everyone will be united under one single team.
 The lack of friction ensures everyone can really focus upon what is important: releasing and maintaining high-quality